RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 ### Step 1: Install RedisGears dependencies

 {{< note >}}
-This step is required for RS version 6.0.8 and below only.
+This step is required for Redis Enterprise Software 6.0.8 and below only.
 {{< /note >}}

 On each node in the Redis Enterprise cluster: